Farewell, Pune

 It feels like a lifetime has passed.
 Events from my earlier years appear obscured by the transformative decade just gone – these past ten and a half years hold a weight that eclipses the many years preceding them.
 It is as if I’ve been molded into someone new.
 Partly, this is the nature of memory: the present inevitably overlays the past, dimming its significance.
 But partly, it is the significance of the events that happened over the last decade.

 What I instantly liked about Pune was the pleasant weather.
-For someone who heavily perspires, pleasant and dry weather saved me from the discomfort of sweating that I had endured in Kolkata and Mumbai.
+For someone who perspires heavily, pleasant and dry weather saved me from the discomfort of sweating that I had endured in Kolkata and Mumbai.
 Though the summer months are characterized by hot daytimes, the heat rapidly dissipated at nightfall, ushering in pleasant evenings.
-With hills all around, the evenings were also breezy and enjoyable.
+With hills all around, the evenings were breezy and enjoyable.

-One of Pune’s greatest gifts to me was reintroducing me to Table Tennis after a gap of 16 years.
+Pune’s greatest gift to me was the reintroduction to Table Tennis after a gap of 16 years.
 The presence of one particularly good player and a competitive TT environment in general in my then office rekindled my long-dormant passion for TT.
-During my school days, I learned to play Table Tennis for about three years before having to quit to focus more on academics.
-So, after a little bit of practice, I became immediately one of the best players.
+During my school days, I learned to play Table Tennis for about three years before having to quit to focus on academics.
+So, after a little bit of practice, I immediately became one of the best players in the company.

 In my nearly 8-year stay in Pune, a lot of things happened on the personal front.
-After having worked for a cumulative 7 years, I got married at the age of 32.
-With the hope of a beautiful lifelong companionship and a new and promising future, I brought my wife to my rented Pune apartment.
+After having worked for a cumulative 7 years by then, I got married at the age of 32.
+With the hope of a beautiful lifelong companionship and the promise of a new future, I brought my wife to my rented Pune apartment.
+For a short while, life was as we had hoped.
 We lived 14 days together before she left for her native to check on her ailing grandfather.
 She returned a month and a half later, lived for another 16 days, and then left forever.

-Seeing my life falling apart was quite a dark and depressing experience.
-The dream of a happy married life was shattering as I helplessly witnessed it.
-A searing pain ravaged inside.
-Spending a few days in shock and denial, I gradually started engaging myself in doing what I loved doing the most – playing TT.
-I started practicing daily in a club in Pune, after office hours.
+Life unfolded in the most unexpected and unwanted way, and seeing it falling apart was incredibly heartbreaking.
+A searing pain pounded the chest from inside.
+I kept wondering, "What have I done to deserve this?"
+Spending many days crestfallen, I slowly tried to regain the reigns of my life.
+I engaged myself in playing TT after office hours.
+I started practicing daily in a club here.
 Later, I played several tournaments and was soon a popular face in the Pune Table Tennis circuit.
 Rediscovering this passion stands out as a highlight of my time in Maharashtra.

 Three years into my second marriage, Covid reshaped life.
-Endless days working from home, untethered from an office, sparked the idea of returning to Kolkata, my native city.
+The endless days of working from home, untethered from an office, sparked the idea of returning to Kolkata, my native city.
 Reuniting with childhood friends and staying in proximity with relatives are factors that induced my decision.
 After days of online scouting for properties in Kolkata, I shortlisted one and finalized it after a visit.

 Parting, at this juncture, is sweet sorrow!
 Sorrow for leaving behind my long-time home-outside-home.
 And sweet – as I look forward to meeting my childhood friends and starting over again.
 We have our train to Kolkata tomorrow afternoon.
 For the first time, my pure Maharashtrian son, Pauchaa, journeys to his father’s native land.